New Jersey ABC Liquor License Attorneys

 Liquor License Attorneys in NJ

 If you or your company-owned liquor license are facing charges for violating ABC laws, contact the ABC liquor license attorneys at Proetta, Oliver & Fay.
 Our Liquor Law practice is spearheaded by former ABC Deputy Attorney General, William C. Fay, IV.
 Esq.
 Having spent part of his career prosecuting on behalf of the State, Mr. Fay is well-equipped to represent you in against any ABC charges.
-Call (732) 858-5857 today for your free initial consultation with our office.
+Call (732) 858-5857 today for your consultation with our office.